QuangNguyen19/Uda_Project3/README.md

 We are archiving this repository because we do not want learners to push personal development to the current repository.
 If you have any issues or suggestions to make, feel free to

-- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
+- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues..
 - [Submit a support ticket](https://udacity.zendesk.com/hc/en-us/requests/new) along with the link to your forked repository..
 - If you are an enterprise learner, please [Submit a support ticket here](https://udacityenterprise.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000279131)